RIR360/development/journal/2025/august.md

 ## 08/21/2025
 - Thinking positively is the key coping mechanism.
 - You can't take it anymore?
 Just let it be, think positive that it's gonna fix.
+- After you stabilize your mental health focus on improving your situations.